Do Disinfectants Create Superbugs?

 Mechanical disinfectants impale germs on contact.
 This means that the bug or germ cell is not only dead, but it also destroys the germs ability to reproduce; thus rendering the germ unable to adapt to the kill and keeping the superbugs from being created.

-And yes, this is all achieved without the use of dangerous chemicals or poisons.
 Once the surface is dry, the protectant is bound to that surface on a molecular so you don't have to worry about it being wiped away.

 Get it here https://bit.ly/38HnodY.